 Nevertheless, and as with any model out there, there are also some associated challenges to consider:

-• Resistance to change - Some employees may resist changes to their IT systems and processes, especially if they are used to working with specific tools or workflows.
+- Resistance to change - Some employees may resist changes to their IT systems and processes, especially if they are used to working with specific tools or workflows.
 Make sure to clearly communicate the benefits it will bring.
-Plus, you can use InvGate Service Desk's gamification module to encourage the new work dynamic.
+Plus, you can use InvGate Service Management's gamification module to encourage the new work dynamic.

-• Lack of expertise - Proactive IT services require specialized skills and knowledge in order to be effective.
-Create workflows and knowledge base articles on InvGate Service Desk to clearly explain the processes and provide your team with the right information.
+- Lack of expertise - Proactive IT services require specialized skills and knowledge in order to be effective.
+Create workflows and knowledge base articles on InvGate Service Management to clearly explain the processes and provide your team with the right information.

-• Monitoring and analysis - To be effective, proactive IT services require continuous monitoring and analysis of IT systems and processes.
-By integrating InvGate Service Desk with InvGate Insight, you’ll be able to see the asset’s health status, have a complete view of your IT inventory, and manage the assets associated with any ticket.
+- Monitoring and analysis - To be effective, proactive IT services require continuous monitoring and analysis of IT systems and processes.
+By integrating InvGate Service Management with InvGate Asset Management, you’ll be able to see the asset’s health status, have a complete view of your IT inventory, and manage the assets associated with any ticket.

 9 ways to implement a proactive IT support strategy